ctuning/ck-caffe2/README.md

-We started adding existing AI frameworks such as [Caffe](https://github.com/dividiti/ck-caffe), [Caffe2](https://github.com/ctuning/ck-caffe2) and [TensorFlow](https://github.com/ctuning/ck-tensorflow) to the non-intrusive open-source [Collective Knowledge workflow framework (CK)](https://github.com/ctuning/ck) to unify their customized installation across Linux, Windows, MacOS and Android (rather than using ad-hoc scripts), and provide simple JSON API for common operations such as prediction and training (see [demo](http://cKnowledge.org/ai/ck-api-demo)).
+We started adding existing AI frameworks such as [Caffe](https://github.com/dividiti/ck-caffe), [Caffe2](https://github.com/ctuning/ck-caffe2) and [TensorFlow](https://github.com/ctuning/ck-tensorflow) to the non-intrusive open-source [Collective Knowledge workflow framework (CK)](https://github.com/ctuning/ck).
+CK allows to plug in various versions of AI frameworks together with libraries, compilers, tools, models and data sets as unified and reusable components with JSON API, automate and customize their installation across Linux, Windows, MacOS and Android (rather than using ad-hoc scripts) and provide simple JSON API for common operations such as prediction and training (see [demo](http://cKnowledge.org/ai/ck-api-demo)).

 At the same time, CK allows us to continuously optimize ([1](https://arxiv.org/abs/1506.06256), [2](http://doi.acm.org/10.1145/2909437.2909449)) the whole AI stack (SW/HW/models) across diverse platforms from mobile devices and IoT to supercomputers